tari-labs/tari-university/src/digital-assets/howey-application-to-blockchain/MainReport.md

 past few years have been in violation of federal securities laws.
 In some cases, the SEC has taken action against the promoters of the offerings.

-Refer to the following Orders under the Order Instituting Cease-and-Desist Proceedings Pursuant to [[1], Section 8A]:
+Refer to the following Orders under the Order Instituting Cease-and-Desist Proceedings Pursuant to [[1], Section&nbsp;8A]:

 - Making Findings, and Imposing a Cease-and-Desist Order against Munchee Inc. (the *Munchee* Order);
 - Making Findings, and Imposing Penalties and a Cease-and-Desist Order against CarrierEQ, Inc., D/B/A/ Airfox (the *Airfox* Order);
 - Making Findings, and Imposing Penalties and a Cease-and-Desist Order against Paragon Coin, Inc. (the *Paragon* Order); and
 - Making Findings, and Imposing a Cease-and-Desist Order against GladiusNetwork LLC (the *Gladius* Order).

-In each case, the SEC's decision to take action has been underpinned by its determination that the digital assets that were offered and sold were securities pursuant to Section 2(a)(1) of the Securities Act of 1933 - the "Securities Act" or "Act" [[1]].
-Under [[1], Section 5], it is generally unlawful for any person, directly or indirectly, to offer or sell a security without complying with the registration requirement of Section 5, unless the securities offering qualifies for an exemption from registration.
+In each case, the SEC's decision to take action has been underpinned by its determination that the digital assets that were offered and sold were securities pursuant to Section&nbsp;2(a)(1) of the Securities Act of 1933 - the "Securities Act" or "Act" [[1]].
+Under [[1], Section&nbsp;5], it is generally unlawful for any person, directly or indirectly, to offer or sell a security without complying with the registration requirement of Section&nbsp;5, unless the securities offering qualifies for an exemption from registration.

-The sanctions for a violation of [[1], Section 5] can be significant.
+The sanctions for a violation of [[1], Section&nbsp;5] can be significant.
 They include a preliminary and permanent injunction; rescission; disgorgement; prejudgment interest; and civil money penalties.
-It is important that those seeking to promote token offerings and sales do so only after ensuring that the tokens to be sold are not securities under [[1]], or that the offering, if it involves securities, complies with [[1], Section 5], or otherwise qualifies for an exemption from registration thereunder.
+It is important that those seeking to promote token offerings and sales do so only after ensuring that the tokens to be sold are not securities under [[1]], or that the offering, if it involves securities, complies with [[1], Section&nbsp;5], or otherwise qualifies for an exemption from registration thereunder.

 While the Securities Act [[1]]; relevant case law and administrative proceedings; as well as guidance and statements of